Skip to content

 • OBS (S3): Provide the secret OBS blueprint, endpoint URL, bucket name, and directory.

-For both import sources, you can specify a Source Directory to import only a specific folder instead of the entire repository or bucket.
+For FS import sources, you can specify a Source Directory to import only a specific folder instead of the entire repository or bucket.
 You can also set a Destination Directory to control where the imported data is placed within the Data Volume.
-OICM will replace all contents inside the destination directory with the contents from the source directory.
 If the destination is set to root (/), the entire Data Volume will be updated.
+The behavior of how files are handled at the destination depends on the selected Sync Strategy.

 Datavolume Import HF